Virtual SACC Prep Course Syllabi

 - Training hours are assigned based on attendance and engagement.

-To help assure Candidates’ achievement and success, the following are required of students:
+To help assure Candidates’ achievement and success, the following are expected of students:

 - Come to class prepared to participate in the learning experience planned.